Ruwantha-Harshamal/secure-ai-webapp/README.md

 4. Add tests if applicable
 5. Submit a pull request

-## 📝 License
+## 📄 License

-This project is open source.
-Please check the license file for more details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🆘 Support

-If you encounter any issues:
-1. Check that all dependencies are installed correctly
-2. Ensure spaCy models are downloaded
-3. Verify that the required Python version is being used
-4. Check the console/terminal for error messages

 ## 🔄 Version History